 You can also choose between natural and synthetic latex.
 Natural is more durable but also more expensive.
 On the other hand, synthetic is more affordable but may have a pungent smell when new.

 The firmness of your mattress topper will determine how it feels and performs.
 Soft toppers are cushy, while firmer ones provide more support.
 A soft mattress topper is good for people under 130 pounds.
-Those between 130 and 230 pounds should be good with medium firmness, whereas those over 230 pounds may want a firm mattress topper.
+Those between 130 and 230 pounds should be good with medium firmness, whereas those over 230 pounds may want one of the best firm mattress toppers.
 Which firmness you’ll choose depends on your preferred sleeping position, weight, and the feel you’re trying to achieve.

 Latex toppers are often between 1 and 4 inches.
 A thin topper is meant to cushion your mattress, whereas a thick one can provide added support, pressure relief, and contouring.
 Most people stick to a 2-inch mattress topper thickness as it’s the ideal middle.

 If you’re looking more for a mattress, make sure to check out our Best Latex Mattress page.